 FUN function giving summary statistic to sort by.
 Defaults to median decreasing logical.
 Should the sorting be increasing or decreasing?

-columns to be placed on the right, regardless of values in these columns other arguments to sort data.frame with columns sorted by mean value, with Residuals in last column
+last columns to be placed on the right, regardless of values in these columns data.frame with columns sorted by mean value, with Residuals in last column